-Note: You can access and use PMF from a standard web browser, including Mozilla Firefox[®] Version 2 and higher for any Consumer or Analyst role.

-WebFOCUS Components Used by PMF

-PMF incorporates nearly every product capability across the WebFOCUS product line.
-The WebFOCUS system components required for basic operation include the following:

-❑ WebFOCUS Reporting Server and WebFOCUS Client.
+Projects.
+The PMF Projects system allows you to measure and manage projects. to Project panel, you can easily create, assign, track, and update the status on projects.
+Fully Comment Capable.
+Feedback blogging enables you to instantly enter feedback comments about measures and objectives in order to explain variances from targets.
+Each instance of feedback is stored and tracked by the user, and provides valuable data, including Owner ID, the date and time the feedback was entered, percent of target achieved, and indicator color at the time of input.
+PMF also captures information on how metrics are calibrated, allowing full compliance with audit standards.
+Loading Data.
+PMF built-in dimension and measure loaders allow you to design your data loads and feeds for PMF using the flexible, powerful data extraction capabilities built into WebFOCUS.
+Scheduling your loads and feeds is an automated process. te: You can access and use PMF from a standard web browser, including Mozilla Firefox ® rsion 2 and higher for any Consumer or Analyst role.
+WebFOCUS Co omponents Used by PMF IF incorporates nearly every product capability across the WebFOCUS product line.
+The ebFOCUS system components required for basic operation include the following: WebFOCUS Reporting Server and WebFOCUS Client.
 Provides a standard reporting infrastructure, including data access drivers, complex business rules, exports to Excel, HTML, and PDF, graphing capabilities, and drill downs.

-- □ WebFOCUS Managed Reporting.
-Provides user administration, a repository for storing components, and ad hoc and OLAP (online analytical processing) tools, if you choose to expand the PMF application to include these. - ❑ WebFOCUS Business Intelligence Portal.
+WebFOCUS Managed Reporting.
+Provides user administration, a repository for storing components, and ad hoc and OLAP (online analytical processing) tools, if you choose to expand the PMF application to include these.
+WebFOCUS Business Intelligence Portal.
 Supports the selectable views needed for each distinct role in the PMF user base.
-Provides a customizable user interface. - WebFOCUS Maintain.
-Provides a platform for updating all data in the customer framework. - WebFOCUS ReportCaster.
+Provides a customizable user interface.
+WebFOCUS Maintain.
+Provides a platform for updating all data in the customer framework.
+WebFOCUS ReportCaster.
 Delivers alerts and schedules metric loads.
-Also offers a library that allows tracking and history.
+Also offers a library that allows tracking and history. Ор tional components include: Adapters.
+For data and application access.
+ESRI.
+Allows GIS (Geographic Information System) operations to be performed in the field on a mobile device, on a desktop, and throughout the enterprise.

-Optional components include:

-- Adapters.
-For data and application access. - ESRI.
-Allows GIS (Geographic Information System) operations to be performed in the field on a mobile device, on a desktop, and throughout the enterprise. - Integrated Search (Magnify) Support.
-PMF supports full integration with WebFOCUS Magnify, which enables you to search for feedback, measure tasks, objectives, measures, and dimension-level values. - Mapping/GIS Support.
-PMF allows you to place Google Maps[TM] or ESRI in a dashboard gadget, and integrate Google Maps capabilities directly into the PMF dashboard.
+Integrated Search (Magnify) Support.
+PMF supports full integration with WebFOCUS $Magnify, which \ enables \ you \ to \ search \ for \ feedback, \ measure \ tasks, \ objectives, \ measures,$ and dimension-level values.
+Mapping/GIS Support.
+PMF allows you to place Google Maps TM or ESRI in a dashboard gadget, and integrate Google Maps capabilities directly into the PMF dashboard.